KNowledgeOnWebScale/solid-web-monetization/.docs/docs/microstore/technical.md

 The page starts with a locked paywall overlay that can be unlocked only when the user is logged in.
 For that the `loggedIn` property of the [Auth service](#auth-service) is checked.
 If that unlock button is clicked, the `unlock()` method is called.

-This will first call the [WMP service](@wmp-service) to check whether monetization is supported.
-If so, the [Solid service](#solid-service) is called to fetch the stored WMP form the user's [WebID](@webid-profile).
-The URL of the WMP is then passed on to the [WMP service](@wmp-service) to setup the payment.
+This will first call the [WMP service](#wmp-service) to check whether monetization is supported.
+If so, the [Solid service](#solid-service) is called to fetch the stored WMP form the user's [WebID](#webid-profile).
+The URL of the WMP is then passed on to the [WMP service](#wmp-service) to setup the payment.

 ##### ngOnDestroy()

-There is an `ngOnDestroy()` method, this lifecycle hook gets called by the angular framework when the componet is destroyed.
+There is an `ngOnDestroy()` method, this [lifecycle hook](https://angular.io/guide/lifecycle-hooks) gets called by the angular framework when the component is destroyed.
 In our case, since it is a full page, this happens when the user routes to another page.
 The code here calls the [WMP service](#wmp-service) to close the current (if any) monetization stream.

 #### Mixed content page